ga4gh/ga4gh-schemas/doc/protocol.rst

 GA4GH Wire Protocol Specification
 =================================

-* OFFSET and LIMIT

-Version 0.2 [draft]
+Version 0.3 [draft]

 This document defines the GA4GH data exchange API Internet protocol.
-It provides a restartable, streaming protocol with both ASCII and binary encodings.
-It is designed to efficiently send a stream of small messages.
+It provides a restartable, streaming protocol with both ASCII and binary encoding formats.
+It is designed to efficiently send a potentially long stream of small messages.

-The streaming protocol replaces the current GA4GH paging protocol.
+This streaming protocol replaces the current GA4GH paging protocol.

 This document is intended to be normative.
 The protocol should be completely implementable based on this document and